Skip to main content

 userNameText4D user name (same value as .userName)

 machineNameTextRemote sessions: name of the remote machine.
-Stored procedures session: name of the server machine
+Stored procedures session: name of the server machine.
+Standalone session: name of the machine

 systemUserNameTextRemote sessions: name of the system session opened on the remote machine.